Willenhall: Future

 "Much of the town centre is a designated conservation area and a £2.1 million bid for the Heritage Lottery funding is being prepared ... to fund enhancements to local buildings."
 So, within the next few years Willenhall Town Centre is set to undergo some regeneration.
 Currently the outskirts of the town centre are lined with abandoned factories, although most have been demolished and will be replaced with new flats.
 The part currently includes a Morrisons branch along with Lidl, Tesco and Spar within its borders.

-There were plans to reopen Willenhall Bilston Street railway station, which was one of two old railway stations in the town (the other being Willenhall Stafford Street railway station), however recently funding for the line which the station would have served has been given the green light and the service was that was withdrawn in December 2008 will be reinstated to serve Willenhall.
-Therefore, plans for the reopening of the station have currently been discussed.
+There are plans to reopen Willenhall Bilston Street railway station to passengers in 2026.

 Parish churches

 The town of Willenhall is the home of four different parish churches of the Church of England: St. Giles', St. Stephen's, St. Anne's, and Holy Trinity.
-St. Giles' did not originally have its own ecclesiastical district: before 1846 it was a Chapel of Ease to the mother church of" St. Peter's, Wolverhampton.
+St. Giles' did not originally have its own ecclesiastical district: before 1846 it was a Chapel of Ease to the mother church of St. Peter's, Wolverhampton.
 The chapel was for those who could not afford to go to Wolverhampton to worship, baptize or marry.